AlexPullen91/True-or-False/README.md

 * Main menu with play again button and high scores button.
 * Game section featuring [API generated questions](https://opentdb.com/) presenting user with clickable option between true or false.
-* Particle effect background responds to user input.
 * Mousing over buttons to give hover effect signalling interactivity to users.
 * Score saving system allowing users to compare scores before and after games.
 * Social media links at the bottom of the page linking to author.

 #### Potential Future features

+* Particle effect to respond to user input to increase feeling of interactivity.
 * Choice of topics
 * Audio and audio feedback to user input